 - Lifestyle habits (smoking habits, if you drink or take recreational drugs)

 - Your own medical history (medications you are taking, any pre-existing conditions)

 - Your family's medical history

 What are the typical stages involved in a life insurance application?

 Submit a policy application

-You will need to start the application process by completing the paperwork with your chosen provider.
-You must answer all the questions truthfully (as best you can), and you will need to sign a declaration that the information you have provided is accurate.
+Start the application process by completing the paperwork with your chosen life insurance provider.
+You need to answer all the questions truthfully (as best you can) and you will need to sign a declaration that the information you have provided is accurate.
 By deliberately providing incorrect or misleading information, you risk voiding your insurance policy and leaving your family with nothing when they claim.

-Some insurance companies will require that you have an actual physical examination before you are approved, others will just need you to answer questions about your medical history on your application form.
-Most of us run into a number of medical issues in our lives, and it is almost impossible for you to remember all of them.
-If you can’t remember something about your medical history, simply point it out to your insurance adviser or provider and give them the name of the doctor you saw at the time, who should have the relevant medical records.
+Some insurance companies will require you to have an actual physical examination before you're approved; others will just need you to answer questions about your medical history on your application form.
+If you're having difficulty remembering something about your medical history, contact your doctor for medical records.

-With the information from your application, the life insurance provider will work with an underwriting team to assess your eligibility by considering your level of risk in areas such as your medical history, your lifestyle activities, sports you engage in and your occupation.
-They will then make a decision on the premium you should pay.
-All of the information in your insurance application will be kept confidential, and be used only to assess your life insurance needs and policy by people directly involved in assessing your premiums.
+The life insurance provider will work with an underwriting team to assess your eligibility based on your application.
+They'll consider your medical history, lifestyle activities, sports you engage in and occupation to work out out the premium you should pay.
+All of the information in your insurance application will be kept confidential.

 What happens after I've been assessed?